Tonight – October 5, 2017 – that full moon you’ll see ascending in the east after sunset is the Northern Hemisphere’s Harvest Moon.

 Every full moon rises around the time of sunset, and on average each successive moonrise comes about 50 minutes later daily.
 But, on September and October evenings – because of the narrow angle of the ecliptic to the horizon – the moon rises sooner than the average.

 So, instead of rising 50 minutes later in the days after full moon, the waning gibbous moon might rise only 35 minutes later, or thereabouts, for several days in a row (at mid-northern latitudes).
 At far northern latitudes – like at Fairbanks, Alaska – the moon rises about 15 minutes later for days on end.

 That fact was important to people in earlier times.
 For farmers bringing in the harvest, before the days of tractor lights, it meant there was no long period of darkness between sunset and moonrise for several days after full moon.
 And that meant farmers could work on in the fields, bringing in the crops by moonlight.
 Hence the name Harvest Moon.

-At our mid-northern latitudes, watch for the Harvest Moon to shine from dusk until dawn for the next few to several days, starting on September 16.
+At our mid-northern latitudes, watch for the Harvest Moon to shine from dusk until dawn for the next few to several days.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.